Ryan Hawley

-Ryan Alexander Hawley (born 21 September 1985) is an English actor, known for his portrayal of Robert Sugden in the ITV soap opera Emmerdale from 2014 to 2019.
+Ryan Alexander Hawley (born 21 September 1985) is an English actor, known as Robert Sugden on Emmerdale from 2014 to 2019, and then again from 2025 onwards.

 Early life

 Hawley, son of Christine and Steve, spent his childhood partly in Sheffield and partly in the UAE due to his parents' work, making him a Third Culture Kid.

 In school, Hawley took A-Level Media Studies and took part in numerous school plays, subsequently realising his dream of becoming a film director was very difficult.
 Hawley went to university and trained to become an actor at The Royal Central School of Speech and Drama in London, England.

 Career

 Hawley's acting career began in 2007, when he began to appear in a number of television series, films and stage productions.
-He made his television debut in the pilot of American series Life Is Wild as Tim.
-In 2013, he appeared in Devil's Pass, a Russian-British horror film, as Andy Thatcher.
+He made his television debut in the pilot of the American series Life Is Wild as Tim.
+In 2013, he appeared as Andy Thatcher in Devil's Pass, a Russian-British horror film.

 In 2014, Hawley was cast in his most prominent role as Robert Sugden on the ITV soap opera Emmerdale, becoming the fourth actor to portray the character.

 He has received critical acclaim for his portrayal and has been nominated for several awards, including "Best Villain" and "Best Actor" at The British Soap Awards.

 In June 2019, it was announced that Hawley would be leaving Emmerdale after five years.
 His exit aired on 1 November of that year.
+In May 2025, Despite initially being reported as a guest stint, it was confirmed soon after that he was being reintroduced permanently.